1. Statement

 The RSE topic areas covered include:

-• Online safety and media awareness;
+- Online safety and awareness

-• Intimate and sexual relationships, including LGBTQ+
+- Intimate and sexual relationships, including sexual health

-• Relationships, sex and the law.
+- Relationships, sex and the law.

-6.2 Confidentiality
+7.2 Confidentiality

 Ashbourne provides a safe environment in which students can discuss and explore ideas and values relating to RSE.
 Students must be aware, however, that certain information they disclose during these sessions which raises safeguarding concerns, such as possible abuse, cannot be held confidential and therefore may be shared with the Designated Safeguarding Lead, or other relevant staff, for their own or others’ protection.
 Ashbourne is committed to safeguarding the welfare of all of its students.

-6.3 Appropriate content and the law
+7.3 Appropriate content and the law

-The College will endeavour to ensure that material is balanced, sensitive and appropriate, including for the age group, for all students, with particular regard to the Equality Act 2010, and takes into account and teaches aspects of the law relevant to RSE.
+The College will endeavour to ensure that material is balanced, sensitive and appropriate, including for the age group, for all students, with particular regard to protected characteristics and the Equality Act 2010, and takes into account and teaches aspects of the law relevant to RSE.
 It is important to clarify that the law is in place to protect from abuse rather than criminalise.

 (Back to menu)

-7. Course delivery
+8. Course delivery

-7.1 Ashbourne delivery
+8.1 Ashbourne delivery

 Year 12 students are taught RSE during timetabled personal tutor periods and Year 11 students are taught RSE as part of a wider PSHEE programme delivered in timetabled lessons.